PoisotLab/ms_svd_networks/manuscript.md

 species links (or strategies), where larger assemblages are made up of a subset of smaller ones that share common interactions.
-Networks with a higher degree of nestedness could be considered simpler than when compared to networks with a higher degree of nestedness.
-Connectance is concerned with the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network @Martinez1992ConCon.
+Networks with a higher degree of nestedness could be considered simpler than when compared to networks with a lower degree of nestedness.
+Connectance is concerned with the realised number of interactions (links) in an ecological network and is calculated as the fraction of the total number of realised interactions (or links) and the maximum number of possible interactions in a network [@Martinez1992ConCon].
 This has been shown to be a good estimate of a community's resilience to perturbation [@Dunne2002NetStr].
 The spectral radius of a matrix is the largest absolute value of its eigenvalues, which, in addition to being presented as a measure of